Wellington Wedding and property photographer

 In the event that the wedding or special occasion gets cancelled well out from the date, we can talk.

-I have only had this happen to me twice in six years and the cancellation was at least two months prior
+I have only had this happen to me twice in twelve years and the cancellation was at least two months prior

 to the date.
 I refunded the deposit in full.